Aircraft Maximum Gross Takeoff Weight – MGTOW

 It's important to note that just because an aircraft is certified for a particular Maximum Takeoff Weight doesn't mean that the aircraft can always take off at this maximum weight.
 Many individual factors are to be considered for an aircraft to be determined safe to take off at a particular weight.
 A pilot needs to compute takeoff and climb performance, which is largely dependent on other variables like the following:

 - Elevation: The higher the field elevation, the thinner the air is.
 An airplane will have a decrease in performance at high altitudes, which means a full payload may not be possible.

 - Temperature: High temperatures also decrease aircraft performance, and can require a lighter load.

-- Density Altitude: The higher the density altitude, which is pressure altitude corrected for nonstandard temperature, the worse the aircraft performance.
+- Density altitude: The higher the density altitude, which is pressure altitude corrected for nonstandard temperature, the worse the aircraft performance.

-- Runway length and surface: An aircraft loaded to its maximum takeoff weight might require a long runway, and the same aircraft may not be able to take off on a shorter runway under certain conditions.
+- Runway length and surface: An aircraft loaded to its maximum takeoff weight may require a long runway, and the same aircraft may not be able to take off on a shorter runway under certain conditions.

 - Runway gradient: An up-sloping runway will require a longer takeoff distance than a down-sloping or flat runway, and should be taken into consideration with a heavy aircraft.

 - Wind strength: A headwind aids takeoff performance; a tailwind degrades it.